Nbettis1/CyberSecure/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- What is the main advantage of automating configuration with Ansible?_ It is incredibly time effecient.
+- It is incredibly time effecient.
+- Updates only have to be run _once_ via the playbook for every machine updated.

 The playbook implements the following tasks:
 - _In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._